Monday, December 16, 2013

 Added 7-Dec-2013:

-Got a very passionate response (to put it mildly) to this blog post recently and after re-reading the text I admit I have pretty much deserved it.
-It does read mean and nasty and makes me look like a misogynistic asshole so I do feel a need to apologize and to clarify it a bit.
-Of course I do read books written by women; I just don’t read crime/mystery books written by women.
-I’m not saying they are all bad and won’t go into details about this issue so let’s just say I don’t seem to understand feminine sensibility about the dark side :) But would love to be proven wrong and will gladly check out any reading tips.
+I recently received a very passionate response (to put it mildly) to this blog post, and after re-reading the text, I admit I have pretty much deserved it.
+It does read mean and nasty and makes me look like a misogynistic asshole, so I do feel a need to apologise and to clarify it a bit.
+Of course, I do read books written by women; I just don’t read crime/mystery books written by women.
+I’m not saying they are all bad and won’t go into details about this issue, so let’s just say I don’t seem to understand feminine sensibility about the dark side :) But would love to be proven wrong and will gladly check out any reading tips.

-Again, sorry if this text was offending to you - it certainly wasn't my intention to insult anyone.
+Again, sorry if this text was offensive to you - it certainly wasn't my intention to insult anyone.
 Will definitely be more mindful about how I put together my posts in the future.

 Facts: